-Bradford is home to people from many different cultural and economic backgrounds, encouraging inclusion is vitally important across such diverse communities.
-The Council wanted to increase opportunities for residents from different areas to meet and spend time getting to know each other - to celebrate and communicate, and then they heard about The Big Lunch...
+Bradford is home to people from many different cultural and economic backgrounds and encouraging inclusion is vitally important across such diverse communities.
+The council wanted to increase opportunities for residents from different areas to meet and spend time getting to know each other – to celebrate and communicate, and then they heard about The Big Lunch...

 Making it happen

-The team at Bradford Council came up with the idea of a small grant scheme to help stimulate more Big Lunches to happen across the city.
-The secured £25,000 from the Safer and Stronger Communities partnership and offered grants of £100 - £200 to voluntary groups across the district to hold Big Lunches in their communities.
-They also planned two large events in the city centre to help raise awareness.
+The team at Bradford council came up with the idea of a small grant scheme to help stimulate more Big Lunches to happen across the city.
+They secured £25,000 from the Safer and Stronger Communities partnership and offered grants of £100-£200 to voluntary groups across the district to hold Big Lunches in their communities.
+They also planned two large events in the city centre to help raise awareness..

 The Big Day

 97 Big Lunches, Lunar Lunches, Big Iftar and Great Get Together events were held across Bradford.
 Some were organised by existing groups and some by new groups of people or communities, but all were open to anyone in their locality, helping to build relationships and understanding across different faiths, backgrounds and ages.